Rain could be an unwelcome entry at the Rose Parade on New Year's Day. Bundle up for NYC ball drop

 Storms caused Christmas week flooding, mudslides and other miseries across the region.
 Now comes a 90% chance of rain Thursday in Pasadena, according to the National Weather Service.

-It has rained only 10 times in the parade's history, she said, and not since 2006.

-In New York City, forecasters are predicting temperatures in the low 30s, which is not unusual, when the ball drops in Times Square on New Year’s Eve.
+On New Year's Eve in New York City, forecasters are predicting temperatures in the low 30s, which is not unusual, when the ball drops in Times Square.
 Light rain is possible in Las Vegas, where several casinos will be shooting fireworks from rooftops.

+During Nashville's Big Bash, a New Year's Eve event at a park, temperatures will be in the low 30s when an illuminated music note drops at midnight in the Tennessee city.
+New Orleans will be in the 40s for a free concert and fireworks along the Mississippi River.

+At the Rose Parade, it has rained only 10 times in the parade's history — and not since 2006, Carlson said.

 Spectators will need to prepare, too.
 Umbrellas are not allowed in parade seating areas that require tickets, though the ban doesn't cover people who simply line up along the nearly 6-mile (9.6 kilometer) route.
 Curbside camping — no tents — begins at noon Wednesday.
 Rain also is predicted that day.